Slowpoke079/Public-Writeups/Tomghost-box_TryHackMe/Tomghost_TryHackMe_Writeup.md

 ## H4 Finding user.txt flag

-- Lets do a "find" to search for the user.txt file.
+- Let's do a "find" to search for the user.txt file.
 This is our first flag (we need two).

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/4%20finding%20user.txt%20flag/17.png)

 ## H5 Horizontal privilege escalation

 - We cannot use sudo.
-Here you can see two examples of trying to use sudo, but note that sudo -l does not trigger "a logging warning".
+Here you can see two examples of trying to use sudo but note that sudo -l does not trigger "a logging warning".

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/5%20horizontal%20privilege%20escalation/18.png)